JanMosigItemis/yubiset/README.md

 #### Reset Yubikey's OpenPGP module
 **BE AWARE:** Only tested with Yubikey 4 NEO and Yubikey 5
 ```
-cd windows\batch
+cd windows\cmd
 resetyubi.bat
 ```

 #### Find Yubikey Slot
 ```
-cd windows/batch
+cd windows\cmd
 findyubi.bat
 ```

 ### Key Branding
 It is possible to "brand" your generated keys, i. e. give the user name and the comment a custom touch e. g. for your company.
-This can be controlled by editing the file `windows/batch/lib/branding.bat`.
+This can be controlled by editing the file `windows\cmd\lib\branding.bat`.

 The default will produce a key like this: